-ONLINE SPECIAL - GET 1 WEEK FREE
+ONLINE SPECIAL - NEW MEMBERS 1 WEEK FREE

 #1 Coordination and Body Awareness

 Learning Jiu Jitsu requires a child to execute techniques that contain many small details.
 Learning to perform these techniques develops the child’s fine motor skills and teaches them a good understanding of base and balance.
 This assists the child in developing neuromuscular connections, and increases coordination and balance.
 Furthermore, these skills will translate to other sports and activities in the child’s life.
 This could aid in making the child a well-rounded athlete.
 And, surely promote overall success in their everyday life.